AmbireTech/adex-protocol/README.md

 ### Privacy of the end-user

-Privacy of end users is protected by having all of the information that the system learns about them stored only in their own browser by our SDK's `localStorage`.
-The SDK is designed in a way that it will learn about the user, but keep that information locally and never reveal it to anyone or anything.
-This is made possible by moving the process of selecting an ad to show to the user's browser, somewhat similar to header bidding.
+Privacy of end users is protected by not collecting any data at all, at any part of the system.
+Instead, we leverage [contextual targeting](https://medium.com/the-adex-blog/why-we-use-contextual-targeting-d49f3ecf0acf).

+Furthermore, we have moved the process of selecting an ad to show to the user's browser, somewhat similar to header bidding.
+This ensures that user data never needs to be exposed/revealed.

 A further advantage to this approach is that the user may easily control what kinds of ads they see, without this being revealed to third parties.

-While it is possible to derive a rough approximation of what the user preferences are using historical data (events) on which ads were selected for a particular user, this approach still reveals very little, because:

-1) Users are only identified by an anonymous ID (pubkey) which is not linked to any identifiable data like name/email/IP;
-2) This approach requires a lot of data being collected by one party; while this is technically possible, the default is that validators only collect events they're interested in (related to campaigns they validate).

 ### Rewarding end-users for attention